Skip to main content

 Quick Answer

-For year-one net value (welcome bonus minus annual fee), Ink Premier comes out ahead at ~$1,855 at a lower $195 annual fee vs $350.
-Ink Premier sits in Chase UR; Delta Platinum Business sits in Delta SkyMiles.
+For first-year value (welcome bonus plus tracked annual credits, minus the annual fee), Delta Platinum Business comes out ahead at ~$1,085 even at a higher $350 annual fee vs $195.
+Delta Platinum Business sits in Delta SkyMiles; Ink Premier sits in Chase UR.
 The right pick still depends on which credits and category multipliers fit your spending pattern — full breakdown below.

 Our Verdict